 Laboratories must maintain records required by this plan.
-Records of inspections conducted by the Department should be sent to EHS and include the name of the inspector, date, any unsafe conditions found and any corrective actions taken.
-Optional self-inspections do not need to be sent to EHS.
+Records of inspections conducted by the Department or self-inspections should be sent to EHS and include the name of the inspector, date, any unsafe conditions found and any corrective actions taken.
 Laboratories should document all training activities whether conducted in classes, safety meetings or one-on-one job safety training sessions.
 Laboratories should keep records of who was trained, who conducted the training, when the training occurred and what type of training occurred.
 (Appendix B: Employee Laboratory Safety Training Record).